 Gautam Mitra, CEO, OptiRisk & Visiting Professor, UCL

-Stefan Woerner, Research Staff Member and Technical Leader, Quantum Optimization, IBM Research - Zurich
+Stefan Woerner, Global Leader - Quantum Finance & Optimization, Quantum Technologies Group, IBM Research - Zurich

 In five years, the effects of quantum computing will reach beyond the research lab to solve problems once considered unsolvable.

 In this talk I will introduce quantum computing and its applications in optimization and machine learning with a particular focus on the financial industry, where quantum computers could eventually help to speed up solving problems such as pricing, risk analysis, or portfolio optimization.